US: Inflation hits highest rate in four decades | DW | 12.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 US consumer prices rose last year at the highest rate in four decades.
-With inflation at 7% last year, US consumers have not seen prices soar so much since the early 1980s.
+With inflation at 7% in 2021, US consumers have not seen prices soar so much since the early 1980s.

-Inflation in the United States rose 7% in December 2021 on the year before, an increase not seen since June 1982, the US Department of Labor said Wednesday.
+Inflation in the United States rose 7% over 2021, an increase not seen since June 1982, the US Department of Labor said Wednesday.

 With energy and food prices removed from the equation, the "core" inflation rate in the US was 5.5% in 2021, the greatest rate increase since 1991.